pranav-ganesh/tp/docs/UserGuide.md

 * Common issues

 <div markdown="block" class="alert alert-info">
-**:information_source: Note:** Straightforward commands such as 'list' would not have the sections "Things to note", "examples" and "Common issues"
+**:information_source: Note:** Straightforward commands such as 'list' may not have the sections "Things to note", "examples" and "Common issues"
 </div>

 To get the most out of this user guide, it is recommended that you familiarise yourself with the [notations](#command-notations) we use.